African Language Resources at UC Berkeley

 The Center for African Studies, in partnership with the Department of African American Studies and the Berkeley Language Center, works to support the African language learning needs of students and faculty.
 The program is guided by a leadership team consisting of representatives from the Department, the Center for African Studies, the Berkeley Language Center and the College of Letters and Science.

 Over the years, we have offered other languages, including Afrikaans, Amharic, Bamana, Lingala, Malagasy, Shona, Xhosa, Yoruba, and Zulu.
-While the tutorial request program is not currently accepting students, we encourage you to register your interest in other African languages by completing the tutorial request form and submitting it to CAS.
+While the tutorial request program is not currently accepting students, we encourage you to indicate your interest in other African languages by completing the tutorial request form and submitting it to CAS.